djeada/Linux-Notes/notes/nfs.md

 ## Setting up an NFS client

-Here are the steps to install and configure NFS on a CentOS 7 system:
+Follow these steps to set up NFS on CentOS 7:

-1. Install the necessary packages:
+1. Install needed packages:

 ```
 yum install nfs-utils nfs-utils-lib
 ```

-2. Enable and start the rpcbind service:
+2. Turn on and start rpcbind service:

 ```
 systemctl enable rpcbind
 systemctl start rpcbind
 ```

-2. Enable and start the NFS client:
+3. Turn on and start NFS client:

 ```
 systemctl enable nfs-client
 systemctl start nfs-client
 ```

-4. Create a mount point on the client system to mount the shared directory:
+4. Make a folder on the client to use the shared folder:

 ```
 mkdir /opt/test_client
 ```

-5. Mount the shared directory on the client machine:
+5. Connect the shared folder to the client folder:

 ```
 mount -t nfs 192.168.2.111:/opt/test/ /opt/test_client/
 ```

-Replace `192.168.2.111` with the IP address of the NFS server and `/opt/test` with the desired shared directory.
+Replace `192.168.2.111` with the NFS server's IP address and `/opt/test` with the folder you want to share.

-6. Use the `mount` command to check if the shared directory is successfully mounted on the client:
+6. Use `mount` to check if the shared folder is connected to the client:

 ```
 mount